Does Hot Tub Heat up Faster with Jets On? How to Heat Hot Tub Faster

 There are a few factors that affect how quickly your tub heats up, and these include:

-• If you have a cover or not (if you haven’t then make sure you buy one)
+- If you have a cover or not (if you haven’t, then make sure you buy one)

 Hot Tub Maintenance Course

-I bought Swim University’s Hot Tub Maintenance Course a while after I bought my first hot tub and was struggling with maintaining it.
-It was money very well spent and it has paid for itself many times over the years as I have saved by not needing to use as many chemicals as I did previously.
+I bought Swim University’s Hot Tub Maintenance Course a while after I bought my first hot tub and struggled to maintain it.
+It was very well spent and has paid for itself many times over the years as I have saved by not needing to use as many chemicals as I did previously.

 More efficient heating = Lower cost of heating

-When you find ways to shorten your hot tub’s heating time, you aren’t just saving yourself time.
-You are also saving yourself money in energy costs.
+When you find ways to shorten your hot tub’s heating time, you aren’t just saving yourself time; you are also saving yourself money in energy costs.
 Every minute saved could put more change in your pocket or more dollars in your account.

-These things may seem like long-term investments, but with a lower energy cost they can pay off sooner than you might think.
-Especially if you are a frequent hot tub user.
+These things may seem like long-term investments, but with a lower energy cost, they can pay off sooner than you might think, especially if you are a frequent hot tub user.

 Does a hot tub heat up faster with the cover on?